Be innovative. Affect change. Make a positive impact in your community.

 The best centres of learning do more than transmit knowledge – they’re catalysts for change.

-The Centre for Social Entrepreneurship (CSE) believes that people are innate changemakers and are invested in supporting student learning through development of social entrepreneurial skills and mindsets, that promote innovative and transformative positive social change in collaboration with community partners.
+The Centre for Changemaking and Social Innovation believes that people are innate changemakers and are invested in supporting student learning through development of social entrepreneurial skills and mindsets that promote innovative and transformative positive social change in collaboration with our many community partners.

-The CSE works closely with community partners to share knowledge and determine gaps in services, then utilizes the enthusiasm, creativity and innovation of student-led projects to provide changemaking opportunities for community partners that they may otherwise be lacking resources to fulfill.
+The Centre for Changemaking and Social Innovation works closely with community partners to share knowledge and determine gaps in services, then uses the enthusiasm, creativity and innovation of student-led projects to provide changemaking opportunities for community partners that may otherwise be lacking resources to fill.

 Chad Lubelsky, J.W.
 Family Foundation Fund with CPI Students – Winter 2015